 If you are having a get together, try these other ideas to serve along side the smoked salmon pâté.

 - Egg Mayonnaise

 - Pork Belly Bites

 - Cream - use cream cheese or crème fraîche.

 - Herbs - swap the chives for tarragon, dill or parsley for a different flavour.

 - Salmon - try using small cooked prawns or crabmeat instead.

-This dish will keep covered in the refrigerator for up to 5 days.
+- Refrigerator - this dish will keep covered in the refrigerator for up to 5 days

 I often serve this in individual serving bowls.